 - Preheat oven to 375 degrees

-- Melt the butter and heat up oil in the bottom of deep skillet add all veggies (leek, carrots, red onion, zucchini, yellow squash, baby portabellas) sauté for 5 minutes.
-Add garlic powder, paprika, rosemary, thyme, and Marjoram stir in.
-Add the leftover beef and if you reserved any liquid or gravy from the roast add that as well.
-Add beef base and water bring to boil
+- Melt the butter and heat up oil in the bottom of deep skillet over medium low heat add all veggies (leek, carrots, red onion, zucchini, yellow squash, baby portabellas) sauté for 5 minutes.
+Add in garlic powder, paprika, rosemary, thyme, and oregano.

-- Take your tube of 8 count biscuits.
-Stretch out the dough to fit over the serving dishes or if you are using one big serving dish you can place them on the top of the filling spaced 1/4 inch apart.
+- Individual Servings: Take your tube of 8 count biscuits, pop it open, and stretch out the dough to fit over the serving dishes Banquet Style: Take your tube of 8 count biscuit, pop it open, and place them on the top of the filling spaced 1/4 inch apart.

-- Sprinkle top with green onions, parsley and place a pinch of shredded cheese on top of each biscuit.
+- Sprinkle the top of the biscuits with green onions, parsley, and place a pinch of shredded cheddar cheese on top of each biscuit.

 - Back for 35-45 minutes until tops of biscuits are golden brown.
 Remove from oven.
 Let cool slightly and enjoy.